kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 Let's compare two versions of the `loadConstributorsConcurrent` function: one using `coroutineScope` to start all the child coroutines and the other using `GlobalScope`.
-We'll compare how both versions behave when you try to cancel the parent coroutine.
+We'll compare how both versions behave when we try to cancel the parent coroutine.

-Add a 3-second delay to all the coroutines sending requests, so that you have enough time to cancel the loading after the coroutines are started, but before the requests are sent:
+We can add a 3-second delay to all the coroutines sending requests, so that we have enough time to cancel the loading after the coroutines are started, but before the requests are sent:

 ```kotlin